Skip to content

 1 / 1

-0 - The company reports that throughout 2020 it recorded zero accidents or even fatal accidents in the operational area.
+0 - The company reports that it recorded zero fatal accidents in its operational area throughout 2020.
+However, the information is between two and five years old.

 • Smallholders and suppliers Smallholders and suppliers